 How to Apply to Our Graduate Program

-The Department of Clinical and Health Psychology uses the UF Graduate School’s online application and the Department’s application form.
+The Department of Clinical and Health Psychology uses the UF Graduate School’s online application and the CHP Supplemental Application.
+Both are required.

-A complete application packet consists of the following:
+A complete application consists of the following items:

 Complete the online UF Graduate application.

 Unofficial transcripts uploaded to your application can be used for the initial review.
 Official transcripts from ALL institutions the applicant has attended are required if admitted to the program, regardless if the courses were taken degree or non-degree seeking.
-Unofficial transcripts from a study abroad term will be used only if the student’s home institution has the courses listed on their official transcripts.
+Transcripts from a study abroad program are not needed if the courses are listed on the student’s home institution transcript.
+If you are ordering your transcripts by PDF please be aware that the Office of Admissions only accepts PDF transcripts from Parchment, National Clearing House, and eScript.
+The email address for receipt of these transcripts is TE@admissions.ufl.edu.
+For questions about international transcripts see this page: https://admissions.ufl.edu/apply/international/

 Official transcripts should be mailed to: